 3. That every convent and monastery should pay a donative, proportionable to its riches and rents.

-The two last to be appropriated to the maintenance of the army.
+The two last contributions to be appropriated to the maintenance of the army.

 The money levied upon the magistrates and principal inhabitants, and upon every house, was paid as soon as demanded; but when the proper persons applied to the heads of convents and monasteries, they found that the ecclesiastics were not so willing, as other people, to part with their cash.